modelscope/modelscope-agent/docs/source_en/use_cases/llama3_for_agent.md

 swift deploy --model_type llama3-8b-instruct --model_id_or_path swift/Llama3-Chinese-8B-Instruct-Agent-v1
 ```

-This model can be used in conjunction with the ModelScopeAgent framework.
+This model can be used with the ModelScope-Agent framework.
 Please refer to:
 [Using with ModelScopeAgent Framework](https://github.com/modelscope/swift/blob/main/docs/source/LLM/Agent%E5%BE%AE%E8%B0%83%E6%9C%80%E4%BD%B3%E5%AE%9E%E8%B7%B5.md#%E6%90%AD%E9%85%8Dmodelscope-agent%E4%BD%BF%E7%94%A8)

 We also encourage developers to perform secondary fine-tuning on this model and future versions like v2 or v3 to achieve better capabilities.